Designing programmes which are young at heart

 Youth in action

 The World Citizens Panel (WCP) is a research method used to measure the impact of Oxfam's projects.
-Active participation of the project stakeholders throughout the impact measurement process lies at the heart of it, and its combination of qualitative and quantitative data makes the final impact assessment rich and reliable (read more on the WCP method in this earlier blog post).
+Active participation of the project stakeholders throughout the impact measurement process lies at the heart of it, and its combination of qualitative and quantitative data makes the final impact assessment rich and reliable.
 These characteristics also render it a potentially useful method to let project stakeholders identify areas and strategies before an intervention is implemented.
 But can this work in practice?

 In Uganda and Vietnam, the following experimental set-up was applied: a selection of youth leaders first asked fellow youth to share their "Stories of Change", i.e. their most pressing problems and how they believed they could overcome them to achieve their aspirations.
 Storytellers were completely free to choose the topic of their story.
 We then analysed this heap of qualitative information with the youth leaders and fed it into a survey.
 Through the survey, which was also carried out by the youth leaders, we then tested the qualitative outcomes on a larger sample of the youth population.
 From the survey results, the youth leaders drew conclusions regarding the main challenges that the respective youth-focused projects in Uganda and Vietnam should try to tackle.